Human Vitamin K Production - Questions & Answers - Page 4

 Popular questions about Vitamin K-2

-Vitamin K is synthesized by bacteria in the large intestine.
+Vitamin K is produced by bacteria in the intestines, as well as by some plants.

-Vitamin K is produced by bacteria in the human digestive system.
+Vitamin K is primarily synthesized by the bacteria in the small intestine.

 Key facts about Vitamin K-2